Composed by “Lewis Allan” (Abel Meeropol); informally arranged by Danny Mendelsohn. Piano prologue suggested by Milt Gabler.

 Left-wing political thinking was alive, well, and remarkably robust in Manhattan in the late 1930s.
 One must remember, that this was a decade before the postwar “Red” hysteria, triggered by the World War II ally of the U.S., that was then called the Soviet Union, the U.S.S.R., or just plain Russia, surreptitiously obtaining the American nuclear secrets and developing their own atomic bomb.
 Very suddenly, American euphoria, which had resulted from winning the War and being the only nation with nuclear weapons, was replaced by fear and fear-mongering, which found its apotheosis in Senator Joseph McCarthy’s hunt for “Reds” (communists), in the U.S. government, and elsewhere.
 (The Hollywood film industry was especially hard-hit by McCarthyism.)
 The full story of what happened during the McCarthy era, and why, has been told in countless books, movies and plays.

 But in the 1930s, especially in New York City, ideas that came from communist political theory, found expression in many ways and many places.
-For example, John Hammond (1910-1987), who is now well known as having been a pioneering jazz talent scout, advocate for racial integration, and jazz impresario, was as close to being a communist as was possible without actually carrying a Communist Party USA membership card.
+For example, John Hammond (1910-1987), who is now well known as having been a pioneering jazz talent scout, advocate for racial integration, and jazz impresario (shown at right in the late 1930s), was as close to being a communist as was possible without actually carrying a Communist Party USA membership card.
 He even went to Soviet Russia in 1935 to see for himself what was going on there.
 Hammond’s biographer Dunstan Prial did a good job of unraveling the tangle that was Hammond’s political orientation in the 1930s: “It would have been easy to assume that in the mid-1930s (Hammond) was a card-carrying member of the Communist Party.
 He wrote for left-leaning magazines,he traveled in progressive circles,and he was affiliated with numerous liberal causes.
 He had traveled to Kentucky to help striking miners organize a union, and he was outspoken in his defense of the Scottsboro boys, whose defense costs were in large part underwritten by the American Communist Party.
-So it’s fair to say that he held common ground with he Communists on many of the leading social issues of the day.
+So it’s fair to say that he held common ground with the Communists on many of the leading social issues of the day.
 What kept him distanced from the Communists was the party’s position on racial integration, Hammond’s most cherished cause.
 The Communists wanted to create a new country for blacks somewhere in the southwestern United States.
 Moreover, he knew equality among the races was secondary to their primary goal of overthrowing capitalism.
 The party leaders in the United States weren’t shy about manipulating the race card to further that agenda.”
 (1) Hammond indeed was, unequivocally and unapologetically, a crusader for racial equality.
 He joined the board of trustees of NAACP in the mid-1930s, and for many years was one of its most aggressively pro-integration members.

 But whether Hammond was a communist himself or not was really irrelevant to his attitudes, and those of many other left-leaning people in New York in the 1930s.
 Those attitudes overlapped in many respects with ones espoused by the Communist Party USA, and no one was the least bit troubled by that.
 It should be noted that the From Spirituals to Swing Concert staged by Hammond at Carnegie Hall on December 23, 1938, was sponsored by The New Masses, a Marxist magazine closely associated with Communist Party USA.
 In the program for the event, advertisements for Victor and Bluebird Records were included along with ones for the Workers’ Book Store and Soviet Film Productions.